braze-inc/braze-docs/_docs/_developer_guide/platform_wide/tv_and_ott.md

 Features include:

-* Data and Analytics collection for cross-channel engagement
+- Data and Analytics collection for cross-channel engagement
-* Push Notifications
+- Push Notifications
-* Content Cards
+- Content Cards
-* In App Messages
+- In App Messages

 For more information, visit the [Fire OS Integration Guide]({{ site.baseurl }}/developer_guide/platform_integration_guides/fireos/initial_sdk_setup/).

 ### Android TV

+Use Braze's Android SDK to integrate with Android TV devices.

+Features include:

+- Data and Analytics collection for cross-channel engagement
+- Push Notifications
+- Content Cards
+- In App Messages are available using custom views with our Data Model

 ### Roku